 The actual amounts of material needed may vary by individual project.
 Please consult with your Project Manager if you may not be able to provide adequate material.
 Projects have the greatest odds of success with greater quantities of material.
 In some cases, JGI may be able to amplify the DNA; however the JGI does not recommend using MDA material for metagenome projects or methylation detection.

 - Absorbance measurements.
 A260/280 ratio should be between 1.6 and 2.0 (spectrophotometer/NanoDrop).
 A lower ratio usually indicates contamination by protein or residual phenol or other reagents associated with the DNA extraction protocol.
 A260/230 ratio should be between 2.0 and 2.2.
 A lower ratio usually indicates contamination with salt, humic acids, guanidine, peptides or other chemicals.

-- Although the JGI does not require submission of a gel photo, investigators are strongly advised to assess the quality of materials to be submitted by gel electrophoresis.
+- Although the JGI does not require submission of a gel photo, investigators are strongly advised to assess the quality of materials to be submitted by gel electrophoresis or another method.
 Heavily degraded samples cannot be used for construction of large insert libraries.

 - RNA blobs and discrete bands require clean-up.
 Please refer to the recommended RNAse A clean-up protocol.